 - Height of wall (above foundations) – 52 metres

-Located 23 kilometres south-east of Roebourne, Harding Dam was built in 1984 and is an important water source for the West Pilbara Water Supply Scheme.
+Located 23 km south-east of Roebourne, Harding Dam was built in 1984 and is an important water source for the West Pilbara Water Supply Scheme.

 What to do

 Enjoy the Harding Dam recreational area, which includes barbecues, toilets, gazebos and a lawn area.

 Fishing, hunting, driving, littering, polluting, camping and boating is not permitted.
 Please always follow the direction of the signs around the catchment.
 Failure to comply may result in fines of up to $5,000.

 Open every day of the week from 8am to 5pm.
 Recreational areas are open between 9am and 5.30pm.